liyp0095/ISU_PA/2019F/CS572/Lab1/lab1WebSearch/README.md

 ### Task 2a)

-- Is your heuristic admissible?
+**Question:** Is your heuristic admissible?
 Explain why or why not.

+**Answer:** My heuristic function consist of 4 parts.
+1. Percentage of all query words in one page.
+2. Percentage of pattern query words in a hypertext.
+3. Percentage of consecutive words in hypertext.
+4. Score of the position of hypertext.
+(1 for the beginning, 0 for the endding)

+I give them weights for 0.2, 0.3, 0.8, 0.2.
+And the summary are the H-value of one node.

+I think the function is admissible.
+Because it provides correct choice for majority of situations.
+It is acceptable for human perceptions.

 ### Task 2c)

-- How well did your heuristic work on the sample intranets?
+**Question:** How well did your heuristic work on the sample intranets?

+**Answer:** My heuristic works well on Intranet1 and Intranet5.
+It reduced the cost (# of visited nodes) significantly.
+Meanwhile, the solution path increased only several steps.
+So, the performance is good.

+However, the heuristic didn't work well when compared with depth search on Intranet7 and it is the only drawback case.
+Depth-first Search may get good solution with a little cost.
+But it does not guarantee the low-cost solution.
+Best-first Search with Beam didn't get valid solution on Intranet7.
+It is because the beam width is only 2.
+And we may discard the correct branch at the beginning of the process.